Aliases for DTL Gene

 GeneCards Summary for DTL Gene

-DTL (Denticleless E3 Ubiquitin Protein Ligase Homolog (Drosophila)) is a Protein Coding gene.
+DTL (Denticleless E3 Ubiquitin Protein Ligase Homolog) is a Protein Coding gene.
+Diseases associated with DTL include ewing sarcoma.
 Among its related pathways are DNA Double-Strand Break Repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
 GO annotations related to this gene include ubiquitin-protein transferase activity.

 UniProtKB/Swiss-Prot for DTL Gene